Rishav1git/College_projects/README.md

 # College_projects
-All of my college projects which i made in college
+My college projects which i made in college as a part of curicullum